 The BIG EAST always has been able to boast that some of its best students are also some of its best athletes.
-More than 350 BIG EAST student-athletes have earned Academic All-America honors.
-Ruters football player Brian Leonard received the 2006 Draddy Award, known as the academic Heisman, while Rhema Fuller of Connecticut and Jay Henry of West Virginia were named national scholar-athlete award winners by the National Football Foundation.
+More than 350 BIG EAST student-athletes have earned Academic All-America honors - including West Virginia's Joe Herber, who was named by the College Sports Information Directors of Americ as its ESPN The Magazine

+BIGEAST.